galejwnaylor/Minecraft/Tutorials/early-survival/day-two.md

 # You Survived!
 Now What?
-> After mastering basic survival, what to do next?
+> After mastering basic survival, what are some things to do next?

 ## Notes
 - Build a base
 - Collect ores, upgrade tools and make armor
-- Get food (seeds from grass --> wheat --> bread, breed cows and sheep)
+- Get food (seeds from grass --> wheat --> bread, breed cows and sheep; apples from oak trees; zombie flesh, but it makes you sick; kill cows, sheep, pigs, chickens and cook the meat (can you eat raw meat?); ???)
 - Fight hostile mobs?

 Different game styles...